ageyev/ageyev.github.io/static/print/en_territory.md

----
-title: Borders and Territory of Israel
-id: borders_and_territory_of_israel
-hide_title: true
-draft: false
-tags: [Israel]
-description: "Where, in legal terms, Israel’s borders run and by what they are established"
-image: "/img/Illustrations/docs/holy_land/territory/1947_plan_of_partition_map_crop.png"
-lang: en
-keywords: ["international law", "Israel", "borders", "UN", "Palestine", "occupation", "annexation"]
----

 # Borders and Territory of Israel

 *Where, in legal terms, Israel’s borders run and by what they are established*

 ## General remarks on argumentation in disputes on this topic

 At present, the official position expressed in UN General Assembly resolutions, in documents of the International Court of Justice, the International Criminal Court, and even the Supreme Court of Israel—and adhered to by the overwhelming majority of international lawyers—is that Israel is currently occupying certain “Palestinian territories.”
 These usually refer to the West Bank of the Jordan River, East Jerusalem, and the Gaza Strip.